deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Robert!
+Hello, my name is Robert.
 I'm a software engineer in test.